SZU Be 510: History

 The Be 510 EMUs were developed by Stadler Rail for the special requirements of SZU on the steep line to Uetliberg, at up to 7.9 % gradient.
 Sihltal line and Uetliberg line had different railway electrification system until 2022 but the two lines share the double track from Zurich Giesshübel through the underground Selnau station into the station under Bahnhofplatz, track 21 and 22 of Zurich main station.
 Whilst the Sihltal line uses the 15 kV AC system like all SBB lines, the Uetliberg line had a 1.2 kV DC overhead line which, looking uphill, is shifted 1.3 m to the right of track centre.
 Previous electric trains can run under one voltage only, AC trains collect power from the centre overhead, DC trains from the off centre contact line.

 The Be 510 trains were bought for the Uetliberg line, but to allow flexible operation and considering plans to convert the Uetliberg line to AC electrification, a multi system EMU was specified.
 With the pantograph in the centre standard 15 kV AC is drawn.
 The pantograph moved to the right allows collection of 1200 V DC, the unique supply up the Uetliberg line.

-These six EMUs were intended for the transition of the Uetliberg railway to AC overhead, a further five almost identical multi system EMUs were delivered in 2021 and 2022, the DC capability no longer being needed, but considered as a backdrop should the line’s AC conversion be delayed and safer then developing a new vehicle.
+These six EMUs were intended for the transition of the Uetliberg railway to AC overhead, a further five almost identical multi system EMUs were delivered in 2021 and 2022, the DC capability no longer being needed, but considered as a backdrop should the line’s AC conversion be delayed and safer than developing a new vehicle.

 A benefit of AC capability in the 2020s was that the new EMUs could be parked away from the DC depot, space there being scarce.